acl-org/acl-2020-virtual-conference/CONTRIBUTING-ACL2020.md

 #### Optional: Create a Virtual Environment
 Creating a virtual Python environment makes sure that all the Python libraries installed in it do not conflict with the software already on your machine.
 It is not mandatory, but will prevent a number of bugs.

-There are many ways to create virtual environments in Python, use your favorite venv manager, or use the following commands to create one using ```virtualenvwrapper``` with Python 3.x.
+There are many ways to create virtual environments in Python, use your favorite venv manager, or use the following commands to create one using ```virtualenvwrapper``` with Python **3.x (x=7 or above)**.

-1) Install python3 and virtualenvwrapper
+1) Install python and virtualenvwrapper
 ```shell
 #----------------------------------------------------
 # on Ubuntu